 S1 and S2 Good Conduct Award Scheme were welcomed by students and they have shown their good behavior towards others.
-The Discipline Section is reviewing the existing merit/demerit scheme to give positive reinforcement.
 Form Coordination Team will be expected to play a more crucial role in developing a positive school culture and building good manners and behaviours among students.
 Apart from promoting the list of maxims and organizing the aforementioned inter-class competitions and S6 events, sections/teams under the Pastoral Division will be encouraged to arrange activities to address the needs of students despite constraints such as half-day schooling on campus.

 The plan for the coming year will be to resume, as many as possible, the activities planned.
 Also, it is important to help students readjust to their school life.
+Teachers are all ready to take up the contingency plan when arranging activities for students.